andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I then went logged into client-1 with the wrong password six times as cit.sel, and got an error message.
+Now that a lockout policy was enabled, I logged out of client-1 as Jane and attempted to test the policy with cit.sel.
+I purposely inputted the wrong password six times, then got an error message telling me the account had been locked.
 </p>
 <br />